-A second department store, to anchor the east end of the complex, was originally planned to be a Macy's San Francisco.
+A second department store, to anchor the east end of the complex, was originally planned as a Macy's San Francisco.
 This never came to fruition.
-By 1975, work was underway on a new Montgomery Ward, which welcomed shoppers in March 1976.
+By 1975, work was underway on a new Montgomery Ward, which welcomed first shoppers in March 1976.

 Drawing from Montgomery Ward & Company

-A newly-enclosed CENTRE MALL opened in October 1970.
-Stores in the original 1950s strip center were extended 40 feet to connect with the new south side concourse.
-As Wards was being built, the enclosed mall was extended eastward 300 feet to connect with it.
-By 1976, COUNTRY CLUB CENTRE spanned approximately 680,000 leasable square feet, housed fifty-two tenant spaces and had parking provisions for 2,500 autos.
+A newly-enclosed shopping venue opened in October 1970.
+Stores in the original 1950s strip center had been extended 40 feet to connect with the new south side shopping concourse.
+As "Monkey Wards" was being built, the enclosed mall was extended eastward 300 feet to connect with it.
+By 1976, COUNTRY CLUB CENTRE spanned approximately 680,000 leasable square feet, housed fifty-two tenant spaces, and provided free parking for 2,500 autos.